srccn/traveltoure/README.md

 ## Overview
 A web application where users can find their next travel destination from other user reviews and general destination characteristics.
-Users can also post their own reviews of traveling locations and login to view their past posts.
+Users can also post their own reviews of traveling locations and login to view their past posts and make edits.

 ## Features
   * Create user reviews on various travel destinations